jvandemo/angular-contentful/README.md

 </h1>
 ```

-The `$contentful` controller is available in the child elements as well:
+The `$contentfulEntry` controller is available in the child elements as well:

 ```xml
 <article contentful-entry="6KntaYXaHSyIw8M6eo26OK">